ordina-jworks/ordina-jworks.github.io/_posts/2020-11-16-monitoring-spring-prometheus-grafana.md

 {:.no_toc}

 With Prometheus, we have the possibility to get notified when metrics have reached a certain point, which we can declare in the `.rules` files.
-Prometheus has a component which is called the "Alertmanager", and it can send notifications over various channels like emails, slack, PagerDuty, etc.
+Prometheus has a component which is called the "Alertmanager", and it can send notifications over various channels like emails, Slack, PagerDuty, etc.

 ### Querying our data
 {:.no_toc}